 Creating SVGs

-Tools for designing SVGs
+Tools for Designing SVGs

-Basic XML structure of SVG files
+Basic XML Structure of SVG Files

-The <svg> tag wraps it all up, and within, you’ll find tags like <rect><circle>, and <path>.
-Understanding this structure is fundamental to customizing and animating SVGs with CSS.
+The <svg> tag starts it, and you find tags like <rect><circle>, and <path> inside.
+Understanding this helps in customizing with CSS.

 Best Practices for SVG Design

-Naming conventions for layers and elements
+Naming Conventions for Layers and Elements

 Exporting SVGs

-Options for embedding fonts and images
+Options for Embedding Fonts and Images

-Using presentation attributes for CSS overrides
+Using Presentation Attributes for CSS Overrides

 Integrating SVGs into Web Projects